Master of Public Affairs (M.P.A.)

-The course of study requires completion of: (1) core requirements; (2) requirements for a concentration; (3) experiential requirement or Mid-Career Option credit; and (4) sufficient electives to total 48 credit hours.
+The course of study requires completion of (1) the core requirements, (2) requirements for a concentration, (3) the experiential requirement or Mid-Career Option credit, and (4) sufficient electives to total 48 credit hours.

 The curriculum of the core requirements encompasses preparation in a broad range of skills relevant to the operation of public and nonprofit agencies.
 It is based on the academic disciplines, but not limited to any one.
 It is problem-oriented, bringing the disciplines to bear on critical social, environmental, economic, and administrative issues.

 Although the environment of public service is diverse and changing, effectiveness in that environment requires the development of special skills attained through detailed study in a chosen field of concentration.
 These span the variety of professional specialties found in public service.
-On the IPFW campus, the Department of Publich Policy offers the M.P.A. with two areas of concentration: health systems administration and public management.
+On the IPFW campus, DPEA offers the M.P.A. with three areas of concentration: criminal justice, health systems administration, and public management.

-The academic regulations of the Department of Public Policy provide liberal opportunities for replacing some course work with credit for prior experience through the Mid-Career Option.
+The academic regulations of public and environmental affairs provide liberal opportunities for replacing some course work with credit for prior experience through the Mid-Career Option.
 Students with no public affairs experience must complete a practicum in public affairs.

 Thus, the program provides expertise in the core requirements and a specific concentration area, as well as a general working knowledge of public affairs.
 The M.P.A. program is accredited by the National Association of Schools of Public Administration and Affairs (NASPAA).

-With the approval of the director of graduate studies, you may transfer up to 9 graduate credit hours of appropriate course work with grades of B or better earned at other accredited institutions.
-No more than 12 graduate credits completed as a non-degree student will be counted toward the M.P.A.
-You must complete a minimum of 24 credit hours of Indiana University PPOL courses, in addition to Mid-Career Option credits, to earn the M.P.A.
+With the approval of the graduate program director, you may transfer up to 9 graduate credit hours of appropriate course work with grades of B or better earned at other accredited institutions.
+No more than 12 graduate credits completed as a nondegree student will be counted toward the M.P.A.
+You must complete a minimum of 24 credit hours of Indiana University SPEA courses, in addition to Mid-Career Option credits, to earn the M.P.A.

-The Mid-Career Option of the M.P.A. program recognizes the professional capabilities of those with experience in the public or private sector.
+The Mid-Career Option of the Master of Public Affairs program recognizes the professional capabilities of those with experience in the public or private sector.
 The student’s experience does not necessarily have to be with a public agency, as management-level experience in the private sector is generally applicable to the public sector.

 Mid-Career Option credit is granted based on experience gained until the end of the semester in which the student completes 24 credit hours.
 A maximum of 12 credit hours may be granted to students under the Mid-Career Option.
 The following guidelines are used in determining credit:

-- Six credit hours may be awarded for two to four years of managerial experience in directing programs, preparing budgets, and making decisions on organizational or staff development; or for two to four years of professional experience in policy analysis or planning; and
+- Six credit hours may be awarded for two to four years of managerial experience in directing programs, preparing budgets, and making decisions on organizational or staff development; or for two to four years of professional experience in policy analysis or planning.

 - Individuals with four or more years of executive assignment may be awarded 9 to 12 credit hours.
 Applicants must have had responsibility for supervision of high-level staff or budget preparation, organizational control of public agencies, or executive responsibility for policy analysis or planning.